schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 **Notes**: There are a number of Bird Truppen equal to the number of characters.

-**Notizen:** Die Anzahl der Flugtruppen entspricht der Zahl an Charakteren.
+**Hinweise:** Die Anzahl der Flugtruppen entspricht der Zahl an Charakteren.

 |        Challenge | Gou Zou Bridge                 |
 |-----------------:|:-------------------------------|